Harrison family of Virginia

-The James River branch produced President William Henry Harrison, Benjamin V's son, and President Benjamin Harrison, William Henry's grandson, as well as another Virginia governor, Albertis Harrison.
-(Note: National obituaries of Albertis Harrison reference this family connection, though an unsourced claim says he personally refuted it.)
+The James River branch produced President William Henry Harrison, Benjamin V's son, and President Benjamin Harrison, William Henry's grandson.
 Descendants of the James River family include two Chicago mayors and members of the U.S. Congress.
+(Note: National obituaries of former Virginia Governor Albertis Harrison (1907–1995) reference this family connection, though an unsourced claim says he personally refuted it.)
 Sarah Embra Harrison of Danville, Virginia launched a decades-long church ministry, the "Pass-It-On Club", in the midst of the Roaring Twenties.
 Sarah had four siblings who were chief executives in the tobacco and banking industries.

 The second branch of the Harrisons was led by Isaiah Harrison, who immigrated in 1687 from Durham, England and settled in the Shenandoah Valley of Virginia in 1737.
 Isaiah was likely the son of Rev. Thomas Harrison, the chaplain of the Jamestown Colony.
-Isaiah’s granddaughter Bathsheba married Captain Abraham Lincoln and they were President Lincoln’s grandparents.
-As members of the Virginia planter class, early generations of the Harrisons included typically abusive slaveholders.
-President Lincoln was credited with measures to eliminate slavery in the nation, and the Harrisons abandoned the institution.
+Isaiah's granddaughter Bathsheba married Captain Abraham Lincoln and they were President Lincoln's grandparents.
+As members of the Virginia planter class, early generations of the Harrisons included slaveholders.
+President Lincoln was credited with measures to eliminate slavery in the nation, and the Harrisons withdrew from their iniquity.

 Also among the Valley Harrisons were founders of the Virginia towns of Harrisonburg and Dayton.
-Musician and actor Elvis Presley, the "King of Rock and Roll," was a descendant of Isaiah’s granddaughter Elizabeth.
-University of Virginia Prof. Gessner Harrison was active in linguistics, and his daughter Mary Stuart was an early leader in women's advocacy.
-A number of the Harrisons chose medicine, including urologist Hartwell Harrison, who in 1954 collaborated in the world's first successful kidney transplant, as the donor's surgeon.
+Musician and actor Elvis Presley, the "King of Rock and Roll," was a descendant of Isaiah.
+Gessner Harrison, a University of Virginia professor, specialized in linguistics, and his daughter Mary Stuart was an early state and national leader in women's advocacy.
+A number of the Virginia Harrisons chose medicine, including urologist Hartwell Harrison, who in 1954 collaborated in the world's first successful kidney transplant, as the donor's surgeon.